-Their medical and scientific advisory boards have repeatedly been informed by physicians and families that a connection with allergy and Tourette syndrome has been observed or personally experienced with Tourette syndrome.
-Yet they have not robustly explored the role of allergy and the immune system in this disorder.
+The medical and scientific advisory boards of this organization have repeatedly been informed by physicians and families that a connection with allergy, the environment, and Tourette syndrome has been observed or personally experienced with Tourette syndrome.
+Yet they have not robustly explored this area.

-Our organization—which had a working relationship with the TSA/TAA for a number of years.
+Our organization had an informal working relationship with the TSA/TAA for a number of years.
 I served as a volunteer liaison on alternative therapies, at their request, until it was clear that we were not able to change their focus.
-We urged them 20 years ago to pursue studies on the role of the immune system related to diet, allergens, and toxic chemical exposures.
-They have not.
+We urged them 20 years ago to pursue studies on the role of the immune system and the environment related to diet, allergens, and toxic chemical exposures, among other issues.

-Due to a lack of guidance from the TSA, doctors continue to instruct patients that Tourette syndrome is genetic disorder and there is no cure.
-Recently the term “environment” has crept into the TSA literature because it is increasingly clear, with new findings and the growing incidence of this disorder, that genetics cannot be fully to blame.
-But the TSA has not given clear guidance to families and professionals on what this might mean.
+Due to a lack of guidance from the TSA/TAA, doctors continue to instruct patients that Tourette syndrome is an uncurable genetic disorder.
+Recently the term “environment” has crept into the literature because it is increasingly clear, with new findings and the growing incidence of this disorder, that genetics cannot be fully to blame.
+But the TSA/TAA has not given guidance to families and professionals on what this might mean.
 The environment?
 What aspects of it?
-What should people do?
+What can and should people do?

-As an excuse for their lack of action, the TSA hides behind the fallback line that “studies don’t support it.”
-Well, duh.
-That’s because there aren’t studies.
-And there aren’t studies because TSA, as the world leaders, have not communicated to key research institutions about the urgency of studying these issues, nor have they funded them.
+As an excuse for their lack of action, the organization hides behind the fallback line that “studies don’t support it.”
+Well, that’s because there aren’t studies.
+And there aren’t studies because TSA/TAA, as the world leaders, have not communicated to key research institutions about the urgency of studying these issues, nor have they funded them.